The University of Montpellier celebrates its innovative talents and signs a strategic agreement to boost scientific entrepreneurship

 Read the article

-Innovation Award - Health Biology: Eric Kremer
+Innovation Award – Biology and Health: Eric Kremer

 Innovation Award – Mathematics, Computer Science, Physics, Systems: Kévin Yauy